padawan/mt-plugin-memo/README.md

-**Memo** is a plugin for Movable Type and Melody that will display a memo on the Edit Entry/Page screen.
+**Memo** is a plugin for Movable Type and Melody that can display a memo on the Edit Entry/Page screen, as well as a global message on all CMS screens.

 ## Overview

+Memo can:
+* display a global message on top of every CMS screen;
-Memo will place a text box on top of the other widgets in the right column of the entries and pages edit screen.
+* place a text box on top of the other widgets in the right column of the entries and pages edit screen.
 The memo display and text are customizable per blog.

 ## Requirements